 Annie S. Chen

 Hi!
-I am a fourth-year computer science PhD student at Stanford University advised by Prof. Chelsea Finn and affiliated with the Stanford Artificial Intelligence Laboratory (SAIL).
+I am a final-year computer science PhD student at Stanford University advised by Prof. Chelsea Finn and affiliated with the Stanford Artificial Intelligence Laboratory (SAIL).
 I am supported by an NSF Graduate Research Fellowship and an OpenAI Superalignment Fellowship.

-I recently spent six months as a full-time student researcher at Google DeepMind in London.
+I recently spent six wonderful months as a full-time student researcher at Google DeepMind in London.
 Previously, in 2021, I received a joint B.S. in math and M.S. in computer science, both also at Stanford.
 I was also a research intern at Google Brain, where I learned a lot working with Pete Florence.

 I am originally from Boulder, Colorado, and outside of research, I enjoy spending time outdoors (hiking and backpacking), playing tennis, and learning to play the guitar.
 For three years I organized the Stanford CS Undergraduate Mentoring Program to help undergraduate students get involved with computer science research.